This agreement is made between Counsellor Gilly Chapell and Client..................................... Address:

 I have a duty if there is a risk of serious harm to you or others to manage and reduce that risk.
 Often suicide or violence is disclosed in sessions which presents a conflict between keeping our work private and making a disclosure which will reduce the risk of harm.
 The ethical approach is to discuss any conflict in advance or as soon as possible after the conflict becomes apparent.
 By speaking further it can help to clarify what was said and therefore the risk that was heard.
 It also may present you with choices as to what support you would prefer.
 Clients are usually relieved to discover self harm and suicidal thoughts are the bodies way of creating soothing through the cortisol released after dangerous behaviour.

-Brief notes are kept about the material shared in session, separate from your identity and comply with the data protection.
-These could be requested for submission by a court of law.
+Brief notes are kept about the material shared in session, separate from your identity and comply with the new general data protection law.
+Counselling notes could be requested for submission by a court of law.

-Some professional development training requires the use of themes of material for case studies, any themes used are far removed from the identify of clients.
+Some training requires the use of themed material for case studies, this would never compromise the identify of clients.

-Counselling is a space for clients to talk, to be heard and feel felt with the goal of changing the way they feel, behave, see or think about things or themselves.
+Counselling is a space for clients to talk, to be heard and feel understood with the goal of changing the way they feel, behave, see or think about things or themselves.